-From Storybook to native Figma library in a single click! 👉Sign up here for early access👈
+From Storybook to native Figma library in a single click! 👉Sign up here👈

 If you have a large, dynamic product and a design system in Storybook, you know how hard it is to keep your Figma design library in sync with your codebase.